Nianze/CamlDB/readme.txt

     SELECT_TOP [number of rows] / [number percent] PERCENT [column name list]
     FROM [table name];

-  Syntax Rules:

-    [number of rows]: integer; if [number of rows] is larger than the actual number of rows of table, CamlDB will return the full table.

-    [number percent] PERCENT: [number percent] is an integer that is in the range [0, 100] inclusive.
-The actual number of rows selected is going to be rounded to the greatest integer <= numrow * [number percent] / 100

-    [column name list]: case-sensitive; separate by comma.

-    [table name]: Case-sensitive; table has to exist.

-    [column type]: support 4 types: INT, FLOAT, STRING, BOOL

-  Example:
-    CREATE TABLE data (name STRING, hours FLOAT, score INT);

 ---------------------------------------
 We see that there are many ways to filter and query data.